 CK: We are bottom-up, fundamental investors, so we are not trying to predict the economy.
-Consequently, I believe that any good analyst must have a handle on interest rate policy in order to know if there are headwinds or tailwinds in their respective sector(s).
-Through the Fed's communication updates that started after the Global Financial Crisis, we can usually get a clear signal on interest rate policy in both the Q&A sessions and commentary.
+Consequently, I believe that any good analyst must have a view on interest rate policy in order to know if there are headwinds or tailwinds to their respective sector(s).
+Given the Fed's communication updates that started after the Global Financial Crisis, we can usually get a clear signal on interest rate policy in both its Q&A sessions and commentary.
+That message has been clear for 10 years: short-term rates will stay low for a long time.
+For REITs and Utilities, lower interest rates tend to drive better performance, with all other things being equal.